-In 2018, the DreamHack Open travels to Germany, France, USA and Sweden, but it’s going to be tough to beat the sheer excitement generated by the CSGO battles at the DreamHack Winter event in Sweden in December 2017.
+In 2018, the DreamHack Open traveled to Germany, France, USA and Sweden, but it’s going to be tough to beat the sheer excitement generated by the CSGO battles at the DreamHack Winter event in Sweden in December 2017.

-This saw the Ukrainian team, Natus Vincere, emerging as clear victors ahead of mousesports, whilst respected esports organisations like Team EnVyUs and Gambit had to settle for third and fourth place respectively.
+This saw the Ukrainian team, Natus Vincere, emerging as clear victors ahead of mousesports, whilst respected esports organisations like Team EnVyUs and Gambit had to settle for a third and fourth place respectively.

 Whilst the DreamHack event gets plenty of press for the sheer variety of esports on offer, as well as having the world’s fast internet connection, it’s the tournament’s ability to attract the best CSGO teams that will make it attractive to all esports betting fans.

 A total of 7 DreamHack events were played so far in 2019.
 Brazil, France, USA, Sweden, Spain, and the Netherlands all hosted DreamHack events, either Masters or DreamHack Open.